What They Came In For Travis Kern What They Came In For Travis Kern

 What she got was sensation, yes—but also confidence, balance, and the sense that her body was still hers.

 If you’re living with numbness, tingling, burning, or strange sensations that no one has been able to explain, know that there are still options.
 We don’t promise overnight results.
-But we can offer care that pays attention.
-That tracks change.
-That sees what’s missing—and works to bring it back.
+But we can offer care that pays attention to you and that tracks changes to see how your body is changing.

 Because even when the cause is unknown, healing is still possible.